 Greece opposes EU plan to cut gas use, plans power cuts in emergency

-Greece opposes an EU plan for countries to cut their gas use by 15% by March, a government spokesman said on Thursday, after the country unveiled a contingency plan which sees rotating power outages as a last resort if Russian gas supplies are disrupted.
+Greece opposes an EU plan for countries to cut their gas use by 15% by March, its government said on Thursday, after the country unveiled a contingency plan which sees rotating power outages as a last resort if Russian gas supplies are disrupted.

+Greece relies on Russia for 40% of its gas, two thirds of which is used for power generation, and has not seen any disruption of supplies so far.
+It has ramped up imports of liquefied gas (LNG) in the first six months of the year, replacing a big chunk of the Russian fuel.

 “We have submitted a series of proposals regarding gas prices …. and gas supply and we will insist on supporting them as a European solution,” he said.

-Greece has proposed an EU cap mechanism on wholesale electricity prices and joint gas purchases to help cut soaring energy costs.
+Greece has proposed an EU cap mechanism on wholesale gas prices and joint gas purchases to help cut soaring energy costs.

 Spain has also said that it could not support the EU proposal without consultations.

-Greece relies on Russian pipeline gas for 40% of its gas needs and has not seen any disruption of supplies so far.
-It has replaced a big chunk of the Russian fuel with liquefied gas (LNG) imported from the United States and other countries.
+“So we do not agree with an across-the-board mandatory 15% cut in (gas) consumption.”

+Greece has an LNG facility near Athens and has recently leased a floating unit for the next 12 months to boost its storage capacity.

-Under a draft contingency plan which was unveiled on Thursday, the country plans to implement rotating power outages as a last resort if Russian gas supplies are disrupted.
+Under a draft contingency plan which was unveiled on Thursday, the country plans to implement rotating power outages as a last resort if Russia cuts gas flows.

 These emergency measures will be activated only if other actions, including ramping up coal-fired power capacity, asking consumers to reduce power consumption at peak hours and stopping power exports, prove insufficient, its energy regulator said.